-The Westbourne Local History Group was formed in 1978 by a few like-minded individuals with an interest in the lives and times of the village of Westbourne and determined to record and publish its history.
+The Westbourne Local History Group was formed in 1978 by a few like-minded individuals with an interest in the lives and times of the village of Westbourne and a determination to record and publish its history.

 The Group has published 17 books of which 12 are currently available and are listed below.
 Generally each book represents the research of an individual member, and so far ten authors have seen their efforts in print.
 Some of the subjects initially suggested are still to be investigated, so there is ample opportunity for any budding historian, and new members are welcome.
 The Group meets bimonthly to discuss progress and share information in informal surroundings.

 The publications which are no longer available are the first five, but two of these have been updated and reprinted.
 The other three are:- “The Poor of the Parish and the work of the Select Vestries, 1819-1835”; “Westbourne Then and Now” and “The Westbourne Union, Life in and out of the New Workhouse”.
 Copies of these may be found in some local libraries and the West Sussex Records Office has a full set.

 Current Publications – click on number for details

 No.6 – Westbourne Church Guide, by Lindsey Fleming (reprint) £3.50

 No.7– Cleaning up Westbourne, by David Hogg £3.50